aditi-veer2623/Project2/README.md

 # New Project

-This Project was created from local project
+This Project was created from local system.